bolderflight/ams5812/README.md

 # Ams5812

+**Ams5812()** Default constructor, requires calling the Config method to setup the I2C bus, I2C address, and transducer type.

 **Ams5812(i2c_t3 &ast;bus, const uint8_t addr, const Transducer type)** Creates an Ams5812 object.
 A pointer to the I2C bus object is passed along with the I2C address of the sensor and the AMS-5812 transducer type.
 The enumerated transducer types are:

 | Sensor Name       | Enumerated Type  | Pressure Type              | Pressure Range       |